 For an overview of the program please click here.

-In each of the academic semesters, there are aviation-specific classes designed to complement the flight training.
+In each of the semesters, there are aviation-specific classes designed to complement the flight training, as well as academic classes.

-Students, who have earned a Private Pilot License prior to starting their flight training, may be eligible for exemptions.
+Students, who have earned a Private Pilot Licence prior to startingin the program may be eligible to receive credit for up to 30 hours of their prior flight training.

 For answers to frequently asked questions read our FAQs.